Camino Francés 2013

 We climbed through hills, almost touching the clouds, almost the opposite to what I had experienced in the previous 2 weeks.

-After Carrion, I got chatting to a German girl called Julie.
-She had just finished a 5 day stretch and was on her way home.
+After Carrion, I got chatting with a German girl called Julie.
+She had just finished a 5-day stretch and was on her way home.
 She has been on many more Caminos than me and followed different routes but believes the French Way is by far the best.
-She just went on a whim for the few days.
+She just went on a whim for a few days.

-I arrived into Bilbao just before 10pm and settled in for the night at Hotel Arriaga.
+I arrived in Bilbao just before 10 pm and settled in for the night at Hotel Arriaga.
 It is a good 15 minutes drive from the bus station.
 The taxi driver knew no English but I got by with the Spanish I knew.

 Now it is just after 8 am (European Time) and my flight is at 4 pm.
 I need to leave this room at 12 so I better get up and out.
 I am located just beside the Arriaga Theatre in the North of Bilbao just beside the train station.